nbro/FinancialNewsSearchEngine/README.md

 >Waiting to see Solr listening on port 8983 [/]
 Started Solr server on port 8983 (pid=38649).
 Happy searching!

-Afterthat you can finally crawl data and inject it into the database.
+After that you can finally _crawl_ data (starting from the seeds/URLs that you should have copied to the nutch folder) and _inject_ it into the database.
 To do it, run the following commands in order:

     runtime/local/bin/nutch inject seeds